stungeye/Programming-1-Notes/docs/06-collections/00-container-structures.md

 ---
-title: Container Structures
+title: Collections of Data
 has_children: true
 nav_order: 6
 ---

-# Container Structures
+# Collections of Data

 C++ provides built-in data structures for storing and processing collections of data.